You may legally trap pest animals such as skunks, gophers, porcupines, squirrels, ground squirrels, magpies and crows on your own property.

 There are also many qualified pest control businesses in Edmonton.
 Look for them in the Yellow Pages under "Exterminators."

-Large animals such as moose, deer, coyotes, and even the occasional bear or cougar in the city are the responsibilty of Alberta Fish and Wildlife Officers.
+Large animals such as moose, deer, urban coyotes, and even the occasional bear or cougar in the city are the responsibility of Alberta Fish and Wildlife Officers.

-The City's Animal Care & Control Officers and the police are normally called to assist the Wildlife Officers in situations involving potentially dangerous wildlife.
+The City's Park Rangers and the police are normally called to assist the Wildlife Officers in situations involving potentially dangerous wildlife.